What is dyslexia?

 What causes dyslexia?

 - Phonological working memory: keeping speech sounds in short-term memory.
+When child sound out words, they need to hold onto the sounds long enough to figure out the word.

 - Phonological retrieval: the ability to quickly retrieve the sounds associated with letters.
 This is sometimes called “rapid naming” because it is usually assessed by measuring the ability to rapidly name letters, numbers, or even objects.